Business and Entrepreneurship Training

 CE-Oh! is offered at no cost to eligible individuals.

-To qualify as eligible, you must be at a minimum:
+To qualify as eligible, you must be:

 - 17 years of age or older and not attending secondary school (high school)